Local History - Archaeology

 The programme starts with an introduction about archaeology and what we can learn from the evidence we find.
 Children then work in five groups and complete all the activities by the end of the day.

-- They search through discovery boxes and from the objects found, try to work out which site they came from.
-Genuine medieval material is used
+- Search through discovery boxes and from the objects found, try to work out which site they came from.

-- They identify seeds using Easi-scope microscopes that project the image onto laptops
+- Identify seeds using Easi-scope microscopes that project the image onto laptops

 - Everyone goes on a trail around the Botanic Garden to see various plants and learn about how they have been used in different times